IgniteUI/igniteui-xplat-docs/PORTING.md

 `HierarchicalTransactionService`
 ```

-- Remove "..." from code snippets
+- Remove "..." from code snippets.

 - Remove backticks from topic links: